Zokka97/8-Bit-Computer-Ben-Eater/README.md

 This repository documents my learning process while building Ben Eater’s 8-bit breadboard computer.

-Focus:
+## Focus:
 - Learning how each block of a CPU (Central Processing Unit) works.
-- Researching to gain a deeper understanding of how computers works aside from Ben Eater’s instructions.
+- Researching to gain a deeper understanding of how computers work aside from Ben Eater’s instructions.

 Side Focus:
 - Operate GitHub to document my progress on Ben Eater’s 8-bit project.